-5' adapters
+Regular 5' adapters

-Note: Unless your adapter may also occur in a degraded form, you probably want to use an anchored 5' adapter, described in the next section.
+Note: Unless your adapter may also occur in a degraded form, you probably want to use an anchored 5' adapter.

 A 5' adapter is a piece of DNA ligated to the 5' end of the DNA fragment of interest.
 The adapter sequence is expected to appear at the start of the read, but may be partially degraded.
 The sequence may also appear somewhere within the read.
 In all cases, the adapter itself and the sequence preceding it is removed.